 Please note: Students who do not meet deadlines will not be entitled to detailed feedback from their supervisors on section drafts.
 No feedback will be offered in November unless students have met all their deadlines throughout the year.

 ENGL6814 LITERARY THEORY: THE BEGINNINGS

-Dr Aghoghovwia (aghoghovwiapo@ufs.ac.za)
+Dr. Aghoghovwia (aghoghovwiapo@ufs.ac.za)

+Dr. De Villiers (devilliersar@ufs.ac.za)

 16 credits

 ENGL6814 is an introductory course designed to expose post-graduate students to the rudiments of a key area of literary and cultural discourse.
 The course provides an overview of the major theoretical trends that have shaped the critical reception and production of literary texts both prior to and since the twentieth century.
 Theoretical frameworks considered in any given year might include Classical, Medieval and Early Modern Literary Theory; Romanticism; Formalism; Marxism; Phenomenology; as well as Structuralist and Post-Structuralist Theory.
 The theoretical discourses studied in this course focus on the fundamental assumptions and premises of various theoretical schools, with a view to establishing a platform for the study of later theoretical constructs.

 ENGL6824 CONTEMPORARY CRITICAL THEORY

-Lecturers: Dr Aghoghovwia (aghoghovwiapo@ufs.ac.za Dr Brooks (brooksm@ufs.ac.za) Dr Conradie (conradiems@ufs.ac.za) Prof Manase (Manasel@ufs.ac.za)
+Lecturers: Dr Aghoghovwia (aghoghovwiapo@ufs.ac.za

+Dr Brooks (brooksm@ufs.ac.za) Dr Conradie (conradiems@ufs.ac.za) Prof Manase (Manasel@ufs.ac.za)

 16 credits

 Building on the discussion of literary theory in ENGL6814, this course considers some of the additional debates that have animated cultural and critical theory during the twentieth and twenty-first centuries.
-Specifically, the course introduces students to methods of critically analysing a wide variety of texts - including literature, films and other media - in order to facilitate a rigorous questioning of our roles as citizens of our contemporary world and as critical interpreters of past and present contexts.
+Specifically, the course introduces students to methods of critically analysing a wide variety of texts - including literature, films and other media in order to facilitate a rigorous questioning of our roles as citizens of our contemporary world and as critical interpreters of past and present contexts.
 This part of the course reflects the shift that Departments of English around the world have made in recent years from traditional methods of literary analysis to the study of a range of cultural texts and practices through the lens of contemporary critical theory, including theories of gender and sexuality, critical race theory, psychoanalysis, affect theory and postcolonial theory.
 The primary objectives of this course are to equip students with the theoretical tools required to bridge the gap between the cultural texts that we read and the worlds that we inhabit; to expose the links between knowledge and power; and to draw on the lessons of history so that we might better understand the present and imagine more equitable futures.
 The course asks of students to cross disciplinary boundaries, to invest in a study of lived political and social contexts, and to commit to the project of social and epistemic transformation.

 FIRST SEMESTER: COURSE OPTIONS

 ENGA6834 CONTEMPORARY POETRY

 Dr. Brooks (brooksm@ufs.ac.za)

 16 credits

-This course presents an intensive study of major contemporary poets, with special attention to questions of influence, interrelations, and diverse poetic practices.
+This course presents an intensive study of a selection of major contemporary poets, with special attention to questions of influence, interrelations, and diverse poetic practices.
 The study of these poets also aims to provide students with a thorough knowledge of the characteristic techniques, concerns and major practitioners of contemporary poetry.
 Apart from an in-depth study of the theoretical consideration of modernity and modernism, diverse methods of literary criticism are employed, including historical, cultural, biographical, social, political and gender criticism.

-ENGC6874 PERSPECTIVES ON MODERNISM

-Ms. M Lovisa

-16 credits

-The focus of this course will be on the constructions of self and meaning in early twentieth-century prose fiction, with emphasis on the shift of meaning from the objective to the subjective world, subjectivity as an often isolating phenomenon, and epistemological shifts from earlier Victorian religious and moral certainties.
-Theoretical frameworks on alienation and identity will be explored, and the student should become familiar with the epistemology and ideology prevailing in early to mid-twentieth century European prose narratives.
-The texts for study will be selected from the works of Virginia Woolf, James Joyce, D H Lawrence and other modernist writers.

 ENGR6814 (CAPITA SELECTA) ARCHIVES OF FEMINIST RAGE AND LOVE IN SOUTH AFRICAN LITERATURE AND CULTURE

-Prof Helene Strauss
+Prof Helene Strauss (StraussHJ@ufs.ac.za)

 16 credits

 This is the time of feminist rage.
 Feminist rage is as legitimate as feminist love.

-Pumla Dineo Gqola
+Pumla Dineo Ggola

 To love is to give and to take.